 Within the Knowledge Panel, the image displays at a 16:9 ratio.
 The tricky part is: Google automatically crops this image, and it seems to change based on the content of the image.
 In the first example below, Google only cropped off the bottom of the image.
 But when we added a full-color image and moved the text, they cropped off some of the top as well.

-Our best recommendation is to make your Google post images 1200x900 pixels (4:3 ratio), but make sure they look good when cropped to 1200x675 (16:9 ratio).
+Our best recommendation for Google My Business optimization is to make your Google post images 1200x900 pixels (4:3 ratio), but make sure they look good when cropped to 1200x675 (16:9 ratio).
 Also, try to keep text or key elements away from the top and bottom edges of the image to keep it from getting cut off.

 2. Book appointments directly from your listing

 Google is making it easier than ever for your customers to do business with you by allowing you to book appointments directly from your listing.
 There are two ways to do this, depending on your business type.

 For some business categories like hotels and restaurants, Google actually connects directly with your third-party booking services.
 If eligible, you’ll see a Bookings tab on your Google My Business dashboard.
 Select from one of Google’s supported scheduling providers, and you can add an eye-catching Book Now button to your listing.

 If you don’t have the Bookings tab, you can still use an Appointment URL (found on the Info tab) to help customers take action directly.
 This is a great option if you use any type of online service to help you schedule appointments.
 At the very least, you can link to your normal contact page to make it just a little easier for interested prospects to contact your business.

 Live chat is exploding in popularity as a way for businesses to engage with prospects and offer customer service.
 By adding a texting-enabled phone number to your listing, you can allow people to message your business directly.